The Propaganda Network of Tech Fascism

 From a podcast for The Free Press, Marc Andreessen:

 "There was basically something that nobody ever wrote down but everybody understood, which I call 'the deal'.
 The deal was somebody like me could basically start a company, could invent a new technology... everybody would think that that was great, and by the way we got glowing press coverage, everybody loved us... and then at the end of your career you would be left with this giant pot of money and then what you would do is donate it to philanthropy.
-That washes away all of your sins, reclassifies you from a sortof suspect business mogul to a virtuous philanthropist... along the way the press loves you... you get to sit with the NY Times editorial board, the dinner parties are speculator... and basically what happened, what I experienced, was 'they', the people in charge of all this basically broke the deal...
+That washes away all of your sins, reclassifies you from a sortof suspect business mogul to a virtuous philanthropist... along the way the press loves you... you get to sit with the NY Times editorial board, the dinner parties are spectacular... and basically what happened, what I experienced, was 'they', the people in charge of all this basically broke the deal...

 Every single thing I just said is, for the last decade, has been now held to be presumptively evil... technology of course is held to be presumptively evil, tech companies are held to be presumptively evil, tech people are held to be this evil class, anybody who's rich is evil... so basically its like okay, every single part of that deal no longer works.
 So basically the entire thing has been jettisoned out of the airlock, so for me it kindof raised the question of, okay, if none of that is true, then what world am I living in, what role do I play?"